HermesMarc/Tennenbaum-CTT/README.md

 # Tennenbaum's Theorem in Constructive Type Theory

+This is the Coq development accompanying the paper [*An Alalysis of Tennenbaum's Theorem in Constructive Type Theory*](https://drops.dagstuhl.de/opus/volltexte/2022/16290/).

 ## Compilation:

 - For the installation of Coq, more infos can be found [here](https://coq.inria.fr/download).